Ciencias Agrarias >

 (IRNAS) Artículos >

-Closed Access item An osmotically induced cytosolic Ca2+ transient activates calcineurin signaling to mediate ion homeostasis and salt tolerance of saccharomyces cerevisiae.
+Open Access item An osmotically induced cytosolic Ca2+ transient activates calcineurin signaling to mediate ion homeostasis and salt tolerance of saccharomyces cerevisiae

 Ellsmore, Amanda J.